5 Phases of Project Management Process

 Managing a project is no easy feat, no matter what the scale and scope are.
 From planning the minutia to handling the ever-changing demands of clients to shipping the deliverables on time, there’s a lot that can go wrong.
 When you divide the project into manageable stages, each with its own goals and deliverables, it’s easier to control the project and the quality of the output.

-If you are somehow in a position where you are expected to manage projects for your organization and are feeling overwhelmed, it’s better to start learning the basics of the project management lifecycle and the project management phases.
+In a project management guide, if you are somehow in a position where you are expected to manage projects for your organization and are feeling overwhelmed, it’s better to start learning the basics of the project management lifecycle phases.

 According to the PMBOK Guide (Project Management Body of Knowledge) by the Project Management Institute (PMI), a project lifecycle consists of 5 distinct phases that combine to turn an idea of a project into a working product.